Catalogue Browser

 Motivation

-ArchUnit allows teams to define architectural rules in Java.
+2. ArchUnit allows teams to define architectural rules in Java, creating a shared understanding of code structure that adapts as projects evolve.

 Qualities